-- A commercial net pen program within Rufus Woods Reservoir is owned and operated by Pacific - 19 Aquaculture.
+A commercial net pen program within Rufus Woods Reservoir is owned and operated by Pacific Aquaculture.
 It is located on the Colville Reservation near Nespelem, Washington.
-Pacific - 20 Aquaculture is partnering with the Colville Tribes to expand this facility to acclimate juvenile - 21 Chinook salmon from fall subvearling through spring yearling life stages.
-Two new 20-foot by 20- - foot net pens have been attached to the existing net pen array at this location to accommodate the - 23 P2IP acclimation program above and beyond the current rainbow trout hatchery program.
-These net - 24 pens were installed in September 2022.
-The uses at this facility would be expected to continue over - 25 the entire 20-year P2IP timeframe.
-Up to 15,000 subyearling Chinook (fall parr, size target 30 fish - 26 per pound) would be transferred to each net pen in October or November and released from the net - 27 pens in March, April, or May at a targeted size of 15 fish per pound.
-Transfer dates, release dates - and fish sizes may vary depending on water temperatures, fish health, infrastructure failure or - 29 maintenance and adaptive management based on results of the initial studies.
-Two additional pens - may be added to the Pacific Aquaculture Net Pen Program to accommodate future artificial - 31 production activities proposed for the P2IP.
+Pacific Aquaculture is partnering with the Colville Tribes to expand this facility to acclimate juvenile Chinook salmon from fall subyearling through spring yearling life stages.
+Two new 20-foot by 20-foot net pens have been attached to the existing net pen array at this location to accommodate the P2IP acclimation program above and beyond the current rainbow trout hatchery program.
+These net pens were installed in September 2022.
+The uses at this facility would be expected to continue over the entire 20-year P2IP timeframe.
+Up to 15,000 subyearling Chinook (fall parr, size target 30 fish per pound) would be transferred to each net pen in October or November and released from the net pens in March, April, or May at a targeted size of 15 fish per pound.
+Transfer dates, release dates and fish sizes may vary depending on water temperatures, fish health, infrastructure failure or maintenance and adaptive management based on results of the initial studies.
+Two additional pens may be added to the Pacific Aquaculture Net Pen Program to accommodate future artificial production activities proposed for the P2IP.